HuanLab/Adduct-Form-MS-MS-Similarity/README.md

 # Adduct-Based MS/MS Analysis and Visualization Pipeline

-This repository contains a complete workflow for analyzing and visualizing adduct-specific MS/MS spectral similarity using custom R scripts.
-It supports pre-processing, adduct pair filtering, similarity scoring, and figure generation for a publication-ready study.
+This repository contains a complete workflow for analyzing and visualizing adduct-specific MS/MS spectral similarity using R scripts.

 ---